jonbenta/screenshotgenerator/package/README.md

 The time at which to stop taking screenshots.
 Defaults to 95% of the video duration, to exclude credits.
 - _`ffmpeg_path: str`_
 The path to `ffmpeg`.
 Defaults to 'ffmpeg', which requires `ffmpeg` to be in your path.
+- _`models_directory: str`_
+The path to the directory containing the autogluon models.
+Defaults to a subdirectory in the user data directory.
+If the directory doesn't exist, the pretrained models will be downloaded to this location.
 - _`pool_directory: str`_
 The directory in which to store the screenshot pool.
 Defaults to the temporary directory.
 - _`pool_size: int`_